ferrucc-io/luminus-auth-example/README.md

 This repository was born out of my frustration looking for a practical example of Luminus Web App with a PostgreSQL database and a functioning authentication system.

+This implementation is just a Proof of Concept and is actively being developed.

 ## Prerequisites

 You will need [Leiningen][1] 2.0 or above installed.